jgnewman/norlunda/index.md

 layout: default
 ---

-# Vilkoman til Norlunda!
+# <span class="light-copy">Vilkoman at</span> **Norlunda!**

 {: .intro-copy }
-Norlunda is a **near-fully-automated**, Germanic conlang.
+Norlunda is a **largely-automated**, Germanic conlang.
 It blends characteristics of both the North and West branches of the Germanic language family to create a smooth and pleasing result that’s quick and easy to learn for all Germanic speakers.

 ## How it works